tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * Since the only difference between workshops is the selection of interview questions, Instructors are provided a single Time Tracker and abbreviated Lesson Plan.

-* Emphasize that the purpose of these workshops is not primarily to find the correct answer to these questions.

-  * Rather, it is to train students to take the right _approach_ to problem solving.

-  * Emphasize that, at this stage, following the guidelines matters more than finding the correct solution.

-    * Explain that this is because excellent communication is one of the most sought-after traits interviewers screen for.

 * Review the interview questions for the workshop ahead of time.
 These are available in the [Interview Questions](../3-Interview-Qs) repository.
 You will need one question for each 30 minute interview—partners will _not_ work on the same interview problems successively.

-* Have your TAs reference the `Workshop Time Tracker` to help keep track of time.

-  * More important than the Time Tracker is that students have adequate time to work through interview problems.
+* Have your TAs reference the `Workshop Time Tracker` to help keep track of time; more important than the Time Tracker is that students have adequate time to work through interview problems.

+---

+### 1. Instructor Do: Welcome Class (5 mins)

+Welcome students to the class and explain that they will be reviewing and practicing technical interview guidelines in a mock peer review setting.

+* Students will overview the problem-solving strategies and as well as the discussion guidelines, and then run their own peer-interviews for the rest of class.

-  * Each student has 25 minutes to work through a problem.
-Once the 25 minutes is up, students switch.
+* For the mock peer review sessions, each student will have 25 minutes to work through a problem.
+Once the 25 minutes is up, students will switch.
 They have 5 minutes to review feedback with one another before rotating pairs or interview questions.

+* Emphasize that the purpose of these workshops is not primarily to find the correct answer to these questions.
+Rather, it is to train students to take the right _approach_ to problem solving.
+At this stage, following the guidelines matters more than finding the correct solution.
+This is because excellent communication is one of the most sought-after traits interviewers screen for.

 ---

-### 1. Instructor Do: Welcome Class

----

-### 1. Instructor Do: Introduce and Review Problem Solving Guidelines (0:15)
+### 2. Instructor Do: Introduce and Review Problem Solving Guidelines (0:15)

 * Slack out the [Peer Interview Grading Rubric](../2-Resources/PeerTechnicalInterviewRubric.xlsx)